TheEvilSkeleton/lutris-wiki-fork/Installing Lutris.md

 sudo dnf install xorg-x11-drv-nvidia-cuda #optional for cuda/nvdec/nvenc support
 ```

-Note that during this installation process `dnf` should ask you if the gpg fingerprint is correct.
-You can check if it is correct with [here](https://rpmfusion.org/keys), make sure that the fingerprint you check with matches you version of Fedora.
+Note that during this installation process `dnf` should ask you if the `gpg` fingerprint is correct.
+You can check if it is correct with [this page](https://rpmfusion.org/keys), make sure that the fingerprint you check with matches your version of Fedora.

 Now you should have Nvidia drivers!
 Note you may need to reboot for them to work.